safespring/web/content/sv/blogg/2024/2024-08-vmware-exit.md

 card: ""
 eventbild: ""
 socialmediabild: ""
-language: "En"
+language: "en"
 aliases:
   - /blogg/2024/2024-08-vmware-exit/
 ---

 {{< ingress >}}
 Broadcom's acquisition of VMware has had significant impacts on customers, causing concern and prompting some to consider alternatives.
 This post will address these challenges and describe one solution to the challenges.
 {{< /ingress >}}